NipponNoraneko/fbdasm/DETAILS.md

 #### Bit Representation

 Data saved on cassette ultimately boils down to two different bits, one and zero.
 Those bits are represented via a single signal/audio cycle, with an equal period of signal-low and signal-high.
-When the bit is a zero, the cycle is approximately 842 CPU cycles, or 2,125 Hz.
-When it's a zero, the signal cycle is roughly twice as long (half the frequency), at approximately 1,706 CPU cycles, or 1,050 Hz.
+When the bit is a zero, the cycle is approximately 842 CPU cycles (470.45μs), or 2,125 Hz.
+When it's a zero, the signal cycle is roughly twice as long (half the frequency), at approximately 1,706 CPU cycles (953.19μs), or 1,050 Hz.

 ![diagram of a short stream of bits represented as an audio signal wave, with one cycle highlighted and labeled "1" bit, and another cycle, half the length, labeled "0" bit](images/bits.png)